NEWPORT City Council has backed proposals for a new £830 million road to ease congestion on the M4.

 Under the proposal the route would run to the south of Newport – although along a different line from the shelved M4 relief road.

-“We see this option as providing the required resilience that South Wales needs for the M4 corridor and for Newport and its residents that are so frequently impacted upon during times of incident,” the response said.
+“We see this option as providing the required resilience that South Wales needs for the M4 corridor and for Newport and its residents that are so frequently impacted upon during times of incident,”

 The response, approved by infrastructure cabinet member Ken Critchley, says the road would probably be built in phases, with estimated completion in 2031.